 … According to everything, we may encounter our brain will shape a simple likeness* of our physical sentiencies by way of our senses (to hear, to scent, to see etc.) – without us even being aware of it.

-As a part of our perception, these likenesses are linked (associated) both with other sense impressions and their assessment in the form of emotions and feelings and are connected by reference to our past experiences.
+As a part of our perception, these likenesses are linked (associated) both with other sense impressions and their assessment in the form of emotions and feelings.
+They are connected by reference to our past experiences.
 In this way, a single likeness contributes to a complex impression that fits into our memory through other impressions or associations linked to it.

-This means that all these likenesses and their interconnections are stored together in our brain and even in our so-called second brain, our intestine, like a gigantic inner archive.
+This means that all these likenesses and their interconnections are and were stored together in our brain and even in our so-called second brain, our intestine.
+They will work together like a gigantic inner archive.

-Abstract we know: all of this works neuronal, biochemical and psychosomatic.
+Abstract we know: inside of us all of this works neuronal, biochemical and psychosomatic.

-Our physical sentiencies, our perceptions and their assessments happen in such fast succession that one could experience them not as three steps but as one.
-That left alone isn‘t problematic.
-Nevertheless, a lack of distinction will lead to the conviction that they really are just one.
-Then they become a mashup of all different kinds of perceptions containing elements (for example) or coherences (for example, the allocation of our feelings and emotions to our physical sensations and reactions) that we may poorly or even not at all understand.
-Therein lies the cause for some perplexities and we are not sure then: What puts me under pressure?
-What torments or frightens me, what am I actually missing, why am I not successful, why are the specific reactions of my body so strange to me and why do I have so little access to myself and others?
+It consists of physical sentiencies, our perceptions and their assessments which occur in such fast succession that one could experience them not as three steps but as one.
+That left alone isn’t problematic.
+Nevertheless, a lack of distinction will lead to the conviction that they are just one.
+That’s a problem then because then they become a confusing mashup and we are not sure: What puts me under pressure?
+What torments or frightens me, what am I missing, why am I not successful, why are the specific reactions of my body so strange to me and why do I have so little access to myself and others?